Top 5 Places For Mexico Retirement

 What are the top places for Mexico retirement?
-You have a lot of choices – but here is our list of the top 5 places to retire in Mexico:
+You have a lot of choices – but here are our top 5 places to retire in Mexico:

 Mexico retirement is not a new concept.
 For several decades now, Mexico has been consistently in the top ten best places to retire abroad.
 It is especially attractive for US and Canadian citizens due to its proximity to home.
 But there are many more benefits of retiring in Mexico.

-Recent changes in the Mexican immigration laws aimed at simplifying and speeding up residency applications has further added to the appeal.
+Recent changes in the Mexican immigration laws aimed at simplifying and speeding up residency applications have further added to the appeal.

-Mexico is known for its great climate, fantastic food and lower living costs.
+Mexico is known for its great climate, fantastic food, and lower living costs.
 The costs of retiring in Mexico are far less than in the US, Canada, or Europe.
-It’s little wonder then, that retiring to Mexico is as popular today as it has been for the past 3o years or so.
+It’s little wonder then, that retiring to Mexico is as popular today as it has been for the past 30 years or so.

 Mexico offers great medical facilities in the larger towns and cities at affordable prices far lower than comparable treatment in the US.

 The most difficult thing to consider, having made the decision for Mexico retirement, is what place to go!

 Mexico is a large country with vast expanses of coastline, mountain ranges, and diverse climates ranging from arid, tropical, subtropical, and temperate highlands.

 Mexico has huge modern cities and tiny beach towns.
 There are places to retire in Mexico where there are already established expat communities and places where foreigners are practically unheard of.

 Wherever you decide to go for your Mexico retirement, your best move is to employ the services of an established and bilingual real estate agent and immigration attorney.
 We can help you connect with reputable and trustworthy agents.
 We have Mexico real estate agents in San Miguel de Allende and the Mayan Riviera.